credativ/puppet-ssh-hiera/README.md

 # Puppet module: ssh

-This is a puppet module for sshd based on the common credativ puppet modules layout ((https://github.com/credativ/puppet-module-template)
+This is a puppet module for `openssh-server` based on the common credativ puppet modules layout ((https://github.com/credativ/puppet-module-template)

 ## Install